mensxmachina/DIADEx/imputation/imputation_code_documentation.md

 In the paper, Mean-Mode has the best performance to training cost trade-off, denoise auto-encoders are the best method for real-world missing data, while MissForest is the best for simultated missing data.

 \[2\] Paterakis G., Fafalios S., Charonyktakis P., Christophides V., Tsamardinos I. Do we really need imputation in AutoML predictive modeling?
 Under Submission

+Input:

+1. Features in dataframe format
+2. Outcome variable in series format
+3. Training time in minutes

+Output:

+1\. the dataset with imputed values in pandas dataframe format.